 Accurate attendance records are required in order for Francis Tuttle Technology Center to be authorized to award financial aid to students and accept federal funds.
 The recording of attendance is also a workplace requirement.
 For these reasons, all Practical Nursing (PN) students are required to participate in attendance tracking.

-The Health Science Attendance Policy and Procedures apply to all Practical Nursing students and are uniformly implemented.
-Program specific procedures and additions to the Health Science Attendance Policy and Procedures are discussed below.
+The Health Science Attendance Policy and Procedures apply to all PN students and are uniformly implemented.
+Program specific attendance procedures and additions to the Health Science Attendance Policy are noted below.